leriomaggio/deep-learning-for-data-science/README.md

 Tutorials on Deep Learning for Data Science with
 ![pytorch logo](./logos/pytorch_logo_small.png)

+⚠️ **This repository is still WIP** so content is still in _draft mode_ - and references to external resources might be missing ⚠️

 ## Content at a glance

 **I**: **ANN and Automatic Differentiation**